-During the planning of our road trip in France, we had a few cities in Southern France we could choose from.
+During the planning of our road trip in France, we had a few cities in Southern France we could choose.
 We were coming down from Annecy, with a stop at lavender fields on Valensole Plateau, and eventually, ending up in Normandie.
-I researched many travel guides about France and found out that Aix-en-Provence was a city with a young vibe, old history, and architecture and was an absolutely a place worth to visit in France.
+I researched many travel guides about France and found out that Aix-en-Provence was a city with a young vibe, old history, and architecture and was a place worth visiting in France.

 Things to do in and around Aix-en-Provence

 Aix-en-Provence is a city in Southern France in Provence-Alpes-Côte d’Azur region.
 The city was founded in 122 bc and has a beautiful old town and architecture.
-The city itself is not that big and has a population of approximately 140 000.
-It has a young vibe due to it being a university city, and approximately 20% of Aix-en-Provence inhabitants are students.
+The town itself is not that big and has a population of approximately 140 000.
+It has a young vibe due to it being a university city, and about 20% of Aix-en-Provence inhabitants are students.

 We stayed here for only one night as we were heading towards Montpellier.
-As it turned out there was not much to do in Aix-en-Provence but it is definitely a great place to have as a base if you are going to explore Provence.
+As it turned out, there was not much to do in Aix-en-Provence, but it is a great place to have as a base if you are going to explore Provence.
 There is an incredible amount of day trips with different types of activities you can do around the area.

-Day trip to The Verdon Canyon, French Grand Canyon – Georges du Verdon is high on my bucket list and I wish I had heard about it before planning our road trip.
-There are several things you can do while exploring it, like kayaking, climbing, hiking etc. You can also visit small villages located around the canyon – they are supposed to be super beautiful.
-Driving through Georges du Verdon making it to the viewpoints which have amazing views would be a highlight of the trip.
+Day trip to The Verdon Canyon with Viator, French Grand Canyon – Georges du Verdon is high on my bucket list, and I wish I had heard about it before planning our road trip.
+There are several things you can do while exploring it, like kayaking, climbing, hiking, etc. You can also visit small villages located around the canyon – they are supposed to be super beautiful.
+Driving through Georges du Verdon making it to the viewpoints which have fantastic views would be a highlight of the trip.
 Visiting Georges du Verdon will take you one whole day – so plan accordingly.